Abdurauf Fitrat: Fitrat's career as a scholar

 After Bukhara had lost its independence and changed side from nationalism and Muslim reformism to secular communism, Fitrat wrote a number of allegories in which he criticized the new political system in his homeland.
 He had unavoidably withdrawn from politics and committed himself to teaching.
 Between 1923 and 1924 he spent 14 months in exile in Moscow.
-According to Adeeb Khalid little is known about Fitrat's time in Moscow, even though it was highly productive.
+Little is known about Fitrat's time in Moscow, even though he published important enlightenmental works such as Ro'zalar "Fasting in Ramadan" and Shaytonning Tangriga Isyoni "Satan's Revolt against God" (1924).
 According to Uzbek scholars Fitrat worked at the Lazarev Institute of Oriental Languages in Moscow, and later received the title of professor from the Institute for Oriental Studies at Petrograd (St. Petersburg) University, but, according to Khalid, there is no documentary evidence for these claims.

 After his return to Central Asia in September 1924 there was dispute between former Tashkent Young Communists around Akmal Ikramov and former Young Bukharans around Fayzulla Khodzhayev regarding Fitrat's persona in the newly established Uzbek SSR.
 Khodzhayev stood up for Fitrat and was, according to Adeeb Khalid, at least partially responsible for Fitrat's freedom and ability to keep publishing.
 Fitrat avoided serious involvement in the affairs of the new state and is said to have declined the option to teach at the Central Asian Communist University or to work permanently at the Commissariat of Education.

 Subsequently, he taught at several colleges in the Uzbek SSR, after 1928 at Samarkand University.
 In the same year, he became a member of the Academic Council of the Uzbek SSR.
 In his academic activity as historian of literature he stayed true to his own beliefs rather than to the conformity demanded by the Communist Party.
 After 1925, this included criticism against the communist theory of national cultures in the supra-ethnic structure of Central Asia, which brought him the reputation of a political subversive in Communist circles.
 The communists believed to recognize hidden messages in Fitrat's works and accused him of political subversion.
 Meanwhile, a new generation of Soviet writers had formed in Uzbekistan's literary scene.
 During this phase of his life Fitrat married the approximately 17-year-old Fotimaxon, a sister of Mutal Burhonov, who would leave Fitrat after a short time.